 Production from the prolific Hogback oilfield encouraged further exploration in New Mexico, which led to discoveries in 1928 that brought prosperity to Lea County and the town of Hobbs.
 Learn more about this exploration and production history in First New Mexico Oil Wells.

 September 26, 1876 – First California Oil Well

-Although Charles Mentry’s California Star Oil Works Company drilled three wells that showed promise, his first gusher arrived with the Pico No. 4 well on September 26, 1876.
-Drilling with a cable-tool rig powered by steam in an area known for its oil seeps, his well revealed the Pico Canyon oilfield north of Los Angeles.
-It was California’s first commercial oil well.
+Although Charles Mentry’s California Star Oil Works Company drilled three wells that showed promise, his first gusher arrived with the Pico No. 4 well in September 1876.
+Drilling with a cable-tool rig powered by steam in an area known for its oil seeps, the well revealed the Pico Canyon oilfield north of Los Angeles.
+It would be declared California’s first commercial oil well.

 September 26, 1933 – King Ranch Lease sets Record

 Despite the reservations of Humble Oil and Refining Company’s president, geologist Wallace Pratt convinced the company to lease the million-acre King Ranch in Texas for almost $128,000 per year (plus a one-eighth royalty on any discovered oil).
 The September 1933 petroleum lease deal was the largest oil lease contract ever negotiated in the United States.
 Humble Oil and Refining, a Houston company founded in 1917, had drilled the King Ranch’s early “dusters.”

 Subsequent leases from nearby ranches gave Humble Oil & Refining nearly two million acres of mineral rights between Corpus Christi and the Rio Grande River.
 By 1947, Humble would be operating 390 producing oil wells on the King Ranch lease.
 ExxonMobil has regularly extended the Humble oil and natural gas lease agreement in effect since 1933.
 Learn more in Oil Reigns at King Ranch.

 September 26, 1943 – First Florida Oil Well